Distributions as Actions: A Unified Framework for Diverse Action Spaces: Distributions-as-actions policy gradient algorithms

-where $\TQ_\qparams$ is a learned parameterized critic function.
-Note that the DPPG estimator shares the same mathematical form as the DPG estimator (see \cref{eq:gradient_dpg}).
-However, the roles of the components differ: In DPPG, the policy $\Tppolicy$ outputs distribution parameters rather than a single action, and the critic estimates the expected return over the entire action distribution, rather than for a specific action.
+where $\TQ_\qparams$ is a learned parameterized critic.
+Note that the DA-PG estimator shares the same mathematical form as the DPG estimator (\cref{eq:gradient_dpg}).
+However, the roles of the components differ: in DA-PG, the policy $\Tppolicy$ outputs distribution parameters rather than a single action, and the critic estimates the expected return over the entire action distribution, rather than for a specific action.

-In fact, DPPG is a strict generalization of DPG.
-When the policy is restricted to be deterministic, the distribution parameters effectively become the action, and the parameter-space critic reduces to the classical action-value critic. \begin{proposition} If $\cTA = \cA$ and $f(\cdot | u)$ is the Dirac delta distribution centered at $u$, then $\Tppolicy$ and $\TQ_\qparams$ are equivalent to $\ppolicy$ and $Q_\qparams$, respectively.
-Consequently, the DPPG gradient estimator becomes equivalent to DPG:
+In fact, DA-PG is a strict generalization of DPG.
+When the policy is restricted to be deterministic, the distribution parameters effectively become the action, and the distributions-as-actions critic reduces to the classical action-value critic. \begin{restatable}{proposition}{propDPPGvsDPG} If $\cTA = \cA$ and $f(\cdot | u)$ is the Dirac delta distribution centered at $u$, then $\Tppolicy$ and $\TQ_\qparams$ are equivalent to $\ppolicy$ and $Q_\qparams$, respectively.
+Consequently, the DA-PG gradient estimator becomes equivalent to DPG:

-\end{proposition} Moreover, DPG's theoretical analysis can also be extended to the parameter-as-action framework.
-In \Cref{sec:app_convergece}, we generalize the convergence analysis of DPG to DPPG, establishing a theoretical guarantee that holds for MDPs with arbitrary action space types.
+\end{restatable} Moreover, DPG's theoretical analysis can also be extended to the distributions-as-actions framework.
+In \Cref{sec:app_pdpg_convergence_analysis}, we generalize the convergence analysis of DPG to DA-PG, establishing a theoretical guarantee that holds for MDPs with arbitrary action space types.